bugraykaya/ASPLOSHOOTER/README.md

 # ASPLOSHOOTER
-GotY 2018
+A 2d shooter game.

+Shooting sound downloaded from freesound.org

-someone port it to windows pls. window, sound, input etc are made with qt so it should be quite portable.
+Someone port it to Windows please.
+Code should be mostly portable.
+You probably only need to change the project file.